yuanxzo/mCCFJ/README.md

 # To Do Lists
 - Integrated wFH inverse transformation program.
 (Done)
 - Implement wFH transformation specific to DAS data.
 (Done)
+- Add a program that can stack cross-correlation by distance bin.
+(Done)
 - Add an option for phase-weighted cross-correlation stacking method.
-- Add a program that can stack cross-correlation by distance bin

 # Usage